deianradev/Coding-Challenge/README.md

 A copy of these instructions can be found in the **index.html** file, as well.

-If you have ANY trouble, feel free to open an issue in the main repo and we will be happy to assist.
+If you have ANY trouble, feel free to open an issue and we will be happy to assist.